joerg65/wiringTinker_Android/README.md

 Also with a rooted TinkerBoard, it is not possible to access the /dev/mem from an app.
 So to use the library from an app, it is needed a custom kernel with a gpiomem driver.
 Without gpiomem driver, you can access the library only from root shell.

-The libwpi_android.so is the library you can load in your java code:
+The libwpi_android.so is the library you can load in your java code:<br>
+wpiAndroid.java
 ```
 package com.jw.wiringpi;